theolivenbaum/resin/README.md

 ![query](/docs/delete.png)

-### Optimize (coming soon)
+### Truncate (coming soon)
-Performing a optimization operation on a directory leads to file segments becoming merged and old data pruned leading to increased querying performance and a smaller disk footprint.
+Performing a truncate operation on a directory leads to file segments becoming merged and old data pruned leading to increased querying performance and a smaller disk foot-print.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.